 Bible Study & Discussion

-~ We thank God for His grace and guidance and we are very grateful to all the people who have participated in our classes through the years.
+~ We thank God over the years for His grace and guidance during our study and discussion.
+We are also very grateful to all the people who have participated in our classes the last two decades.
 People’s response to our sessions have been very positive.
 This is in keeping with our aim to provide helpful content to benefit people’s lives.
-May God continue to bless our Bible Study, and pray that He blesses everyone who participates in the lessons in the current term.
+May God continue to bless our Bible Study, and we pray that He blesses everyone who participates in the lessons in the upcoming term.

-We thank God for His blessing through our book studies and discussion of the relevant social issues and events of our days, as well as our learning of our Orthodox Saints and Feast Days.
+We also are grateful for God’s blessing of our book studies and discussion of the relevant social issues and events of our days, as well as our learning of our Orthodox Saints and Feast Days.

 With the supervision and blessing of Fr.
-Haridimos, we are now in our January to Holy Week term.
+Haridimos, each session proceeds.

 Leo Lazaris leads our group and Fr.
 Haridimos oversees and offers spiritual guidance.
 We read and discuss the scriptures in an easy-going way, host topical and multimedia presentations, and welcome lessons on the history and tradition of our faith.
 We also have “movie nights” hosted by our All Saints Classic Cinema Club.